25 June 2026

 Raw silicon from quartz sand is refined using the Siemens process into ultra-pure polysilicon (99.9999% purity).
 This is the foundational raw material that determines cell conversion efficiency.
 India currently imports most of its polysilicon - developing domestic upstream capacity remains the next frontier.

-Czochralski (CZ) process.
+Purified polysilicon is melted and grown into cylindrical single-crystal ingots using the Czochralski (CZ) process.
 For N-type TOPCon cells, phosphorus-doped N-type silicon ingots are used - eliminating the boron-oxygen defects responsible for Light Induced Degradation (LID) in older PERC technology.

 Ingots are sliced into ultra-thin wafers (150–180 microns) using diamond wire saws.
 Modern Indian solar cell manufacturing uses two key wafer formats: